Normandy landings: Weather

 Group Captain James Stagg of the Royal Air Force (RAF) met Eisenhower on the evening of 4 June.
 He and his meteorological team predicted that the weather would improve enough for the invasion to proceed on 6 June.
 The next available dates with the required tidal conditions (but without the desirable full moon) would be two weeks later, from 18 to 20 June.
 Postponement of the invasion would have required recalling men and ships already in position to cross the English Channel and would have increased the chance that the invasion plans would be detected.
 After much discussion with the other senior commanders, Eisenhower decided that the invasion should go ahead on 6 June.
-A major storm battered the Normandy coast from 19 to 22 June, which would have made the beach landings impossible.
+A major storm battered the Normandy coast from 19 to 22 June, which would have made the beach landings impossible on the later date.

 Allied control of the Atlantic meant German meteorologists had less information than the Allies on incoming weather patterns.
 As the Luftwaffe meteorological centre in Paris was predicting two weeks of stormy weather, many Wehrmacht commanders left their posts to attend war games in Rennes, and men in many units were given leave.
 Field Marshal Erwin Rommel returned to Germany for his wife's birthday and to petition Hitler for additional Panzer divisions.